-- in a way and at a rate that will result in the stock being restored to or above a level that can produce the maximum sustainable yield, having regard to the interdependence of stocks; and - (ii) within a period appropriate to the stock, having regard to the biological characteristics of the stock and any environmental conditions affecting the stock; or - (c) enables the level of any stock whose current level is above that which can produce the maximum sustainable yield to be altered in a way and at a rate that will result in the stock moving towards or above a level that can produce the maximum sustainable yield, having regard to the interdependence of stocks.
+- 22. The Minister must set a Total Allowable Catch (TAC) for each quota management stock.
+The TAC setting must: - (a) maintain the stock at or above a level that can produce the maximum sustainable yield, having regard to the interdependence of stocks; or - (b) enable the level of any stock whose current level is below that which can produce the maximum sustainable yield to be altered- - (i) in a way and at a rate that will result in the stock being restored to or above a level that can produce the maximum sustainable yield, having regard to the interdependence of stocks; and